hexalang/hexalang.github.io/_book/Comparison.md

 - Namespaces are a thing
 - `switch` does `break` automatically for each case.
 You don't place `break`s for `switch`es.
 [Saves you from some weird situations](https://www.phoronix.com/scan.php?page=news_item&px=Kernel-Wimplicit-fallthrough)
 - Inline classes (abstract types) over any other type
-- Unwrapping "possibly null" values done explicitly or via `value as!
+- Unwrapping "possibly null" values done explicitly as `if (let a = b)` safe binding or via `value as!
 Int` unsafe cast (this is the only way to do this)
 - Generics and compile time syntax tree transformation (instead of token-level `#define` macro)